Skip to content

 };

-Inject Tailwind into your CSS file:
+Add the Tailwind directives to your CSS file:

 @tailwind base;